shenek/django-mojeid-auth/README.rst

-Django MojeID/OpenID Authentication Support
+Django mojeID/OpenID Authentication Support
 ===========================================

 This package provides integration between Django's authentication system and OpenID authentication.
 It is a fork of https://launchpad.net/django-openid-auth

-The main purpose of this fork is to remove launchpad related stuff and add MojeID related stuff.
-MojeID is a czech openid implementation managed by `CZ.NIC z.s.p.o. <http://www.nic.cz/>`_
+The main purpose of this fork is to remove launchpad related stuff and add mojeID related stuff. mojeID is a czech openid implementation managed by `CZ.NIC z.s.p.o. <http://www.nic.cz/>`_

 Basic Installation
 ------------------